As you continue to learn more about WordPress, you may occasionally come across references to the term blogroll.

 (Screen Options – Links page)

-Editing Link Information
+Editing Your Link Information

-(Links – All Links)
+(WordPress Links – All Links)

 (Editing your link information)

-Change the link …
+Edit your link …

-(Edit Link page)
+(Edit Link screen)

 After editing your link, you can:

-• Click the Update Link button to save your link details,
+- Click the Update Link button to save your link details,

-• Click Delete to delete the link from your table if it’s no longer required …
+- Click Delete to delete the link if you no longer require it …

 (Edit Link: Update Link button)

-How To Remove Links
+How To Delete Your Links

-(WP Links Menu – All Links)
+(WordPress Links – All Links)

-You can delete links individually, delete multiple links, or perform a bulk delete.
+You can delete links individually, delete multiple links by selecting their check boxes, or perform a bulk delete.

-(Deleting links)
+(Deleting your links)

 (Deleting multiple links)